nata-vito/llm-video-description/README.md

 ## TODO:
 - LMM Speech to text: DONE
-- LLM to generate description: WiP
+- LLM to generate description: DONE
 - Easy to use: ---